skiing la rosiere

 More La Rosiere Information

-La Rosiere Tourism Office The Services offered by the tourism office in La Rosiere' are fantastic.
-The reception service will provide you with all the general information about the area in La Rosiere' and prepare you for your holiday in La Rosiere'.
-The team will be able to give in depth advise about shopping in the area, activities, what to do, lift passes etc. Other Services include: -Post office on site for any letters or documents -Free WIFI! -Printing and photocopying service -Luggage storage accessible during the opening hours of the tourist office -Official La Rosière souvenir shop -Some quiet time away with a lounge area -Children’s play area -Bus ticket purchase terminal (La Rosière > Bourg St-Maurice line) -Registration for activities, visits and excursions Opening Times: Winter and Summer season: Monday to Friday 9am to 6.30pm.
-Saturday and Sunday from 9am to 7pm.
-Off-season: Monday to Friday from 9am to 12pm and from 2pm to 5.30pm.
+La Rosiere Tourism Office The reception service will provide you with all the general information about the area in La Rosiere.
+The team will be able to give in depth advise about shopping in the area, activities, what to do, lift passes etc. Other Services include: -Post office on site for any letters or documents -Free WIFI! -Printing and photocopying service -Luggage storage accessible during the opening hours of the tourist office -Official La Rosière souvenir shop -Some quiet time away with a lounge area -Children’s play area -Bus ticket purchase terminal (La Rosière > Bourg St-Maurice line) -Registration for activities, visits and excursions Opening Times: Peak season: Mon-Fri 9am - 6.30pm.
+Sat/Sun 9am - 7pm.
+Off-season: Mon-Fri 9am-12pm and 2pm - 5.30pm.

 La Rosiere Ski Holiday Resources